-3. Maintain at least one print copy on premises, per location, of the Institute Handbook.
+3. Maintain at least one print copy on premises, per location, of the most current version of the Institute Handbook.

 4. Possess the ability in each assembly location to access and print the NAHAD Hose Assembly Fabrication & Design Guide for each hose assembly group for which the company does business.

 5. Possess the ability to effectively conduct the appropriate hydrostatic, electrical conductivity, or other tests of the finished assembly, as specified in the relevant Hose Assembly Guidelines.

 6. Maintain an accurate and up-to-date record of regularly-scheduled calibrations for associated testing equipment.

 7. Maintain a company quality manual that conforms to the standards listed in the Institute Handbook.